The END: Estimation Network Design for games under partial-decision information: Estimate network

+Note that the vertices of $\gD{p}$ are $\neigo{E}{p}$, namely only the agents that keep an estimate of $y_p$ could receive an estimate of $y_p$.
+Furthermore, note that the graph $\g{E}$ is uniquely determined by $\{\gD{p} \}_{\p}$ (but not vice versa).

-where $f_i:\R^\n{y} \rightarrow \bar \R$ is a private cost function of agent $i$, and the optimization variable is partitioned as $y=\col ((y_p)_{\p})$.
-In several engineering applications, like network control and data ranking \cite{NecoaraClipici_Coordinate_SIAM2016}, each cost function $f_i$ depends only on some of the components of $y$, as specified by an interference graph $\g{I}$: $f_i$ depends on $y_p$ if and only if $p\in\neig{I}{i} \subseteq\P$.
-With some abuse of notation, we highlight this fact by writing
+\begin{example}[Partially separable costs] Consider a multi-agent problem, where the agents can only exchange information over a communication network $\g{C}$, and each agent $\i$ has a private cost function $f_i(x)$, depending on a global decision vector $x\in \R^\n{x}$; for instance an optimization problem (where the goal is to minimize $\sum_{\i} f_i$) or a game as in \eqref{eq:gameintro}.
+Set $y= x$ and partition $y = (y_p)_{p\in\mc{P}}$ in $P$ components.
+In several engineering applications, like network control and data ranking \cite{NecoaraClipici_Coordinate_SIAM2016}, each cost function $f_i$ depends only on some of the components of $y$, as it can be specified by an interference graph $\g{I}$: $f_i$ depends on $y_p$ if and only if $p\in\neig{I}{i} \subseteq\P$.
+With some abuse of notation, we emphasize this fact by writing

-The common approach to solve \eqref{eq:do} over a communication network $\g{C}$ is to assign to each agent $\i$ a copy $\tilde{\hy}_i\coloneqq \col ((\h{y}_{i,p})_\p) \in \R^\n{y} $ of the whole decision variable and to let the agents exchange their estimates with every neighbor over $\g{C}$; in \gls{END} notation, we write this as\footnote{In the following, we often refer to \eqref{eq:standard} as the ``standard'' setup, as it is the most widely studied scenario.
-With $\g{c} = \gD{p}$ we also imply $\W{C} = \WD{p}$.}
+In this setup, the usual approach to solve distributed optimization \cite{Nedic_DIGing_SIAM2017} and \gls{NE} problems \cite{YeHu_Consensus_TAC2017} is to assign to each agent $\i$ an estimate $\tilde{\hy}_i\coloneqq \col ((\h{y}_{i,p})_\p) \in \R^\n{y} $ of the whole decision variable and to let the agents exchange their estimates with every neighbor over $\g{C}$.
+In \gls{END} notation, we write this as\footnote{In the following, we often refer to \eqref{eq:standard} as the ``standard'' setup, since it is the usually studied scenario. }

-This choice of graphs $\g{E}$ and $\{\gD{p}\}_{\p}$ does not take advantage of the structure in \eqref{eq:fipartiallyseparable}.
-In fact, agent $i$ only needs $(y_p)_{p\in \neig{I}{i}}$ to evaluate (the gradient of) its local cost $f_i$; storing a copy of the whole vector $y$ could be unnecessary and inefficient -- especially if $\g{I}$ is sparse and $\n{y}$ is large. $\square$ \end{example}
+This choice of graphs $\g{E}$ and $\{\gD{p}\}_{\p}$ ignores the possible structure in \eqref{eq:fipartiallyseparable}.
+Note that agent $i$ only needs $(y_p)_{p\in \neig{I}{i}}$ to evaluate (the gradient of) its local cost $f_i$.
+Therefore, storing an estimate of the whole vector $y$ could be unnecessary and inefficient -- especially if $\g{I}$ is sparse and $P$ is large.
+Are smarter choices of $\g{E}$ and $\{\gD{p}\}_{\p}$ possible?

+On a side note, we mention that different partitions for the variable $y$ are possible; for example, in the case of the game in \eqref{eq:gameintro}, one natural choice is to set $\mc{P}= \mc{I}$ and $y_p = x_p$ (the local action of agent $p$), for which \eqref{eq:fipartiallyseparable} retrieves exactly \eqref{eq:partiallycoupledcost}. $\square$ \end{example}